stefinfection/RUFUS/README.md

 With the following usage:
 ```
     echo "Options:"
-    echo " -w window_size   Required: The size of the window used in the RUFUS run"
+    echo " -w window_size   Required: The size of the window used in the RUFUS calling stage"
-    echo " -r reference Required: The reference used in the RUFUS run"
+    echo " -r reference Required: The reference used in the RUFUS calling stage"
-    echo " -c controls  Required: The control bam files used in the RUFUS run"
+    echo " -c controls  Required: The control bam files used in the RUFUS calling stage"
-    echo " -s subject_file  Required: The name of the subject file: must be the same as that supplied to the RUFUS run"
+    echo " -s subject_file  Required: The subject file used in the RUFUS calling stage"
-    echo " -d source_dir    Required: The source directory where the RUFUS vcf(s) are located"
+    echo " -d source_dir    Required: The source directory where the RUFUS vcf(s) are located (i.e. the local data directory containing the input data)"
     echo " -h help  Print help message"
 ```

+\
 ## Using the SLURM Helper Script & Executing the SLURM Batch Scripts

-The SLURM helper script automatically creates the two SLURM batch scripts necessary to run RUFUS on a SLURM-managed HPC cluster, as well as a bash script to execute them.
+The SLURM helper script automatically creates the two SLURM batch scripts (detailed above) necessary to run RUFUS on a SLURM-managed HPC cluster, as well as a bash script to execute them.
 To use:
 1) Execute the helper script (see full usage options below):
 ```
 singularity exec {PATH_TO_RUFUS_CONTAINER}/rufus.sif bash /opt/RUFUS/singularity/launch_container.sh [-s subject] [-c control1,control2,control3...] [-b genome_build] [-a slurm_account] [-p slurm_partition] ...OPTIONS